fhdsl/AI_for_Decision_Makers/docs/02g-Avoiding_Harm-ethical_process.md

 # Ethical process

 The concepts for ethical AI use are still highly debated as this is a rapidly evolving field.
-However, it is becoming apparent based on real-world situations that ethical consideration should occur in every stage of the process of development and use.
+However, it is becoming apparent based on real-world situations that ethical consideration should occur in every stage of the process of use and development.

 <div class = disclaimer>
 **Disclaimer:** The thoughts and ideas presented in this course are not to be substituted for legal or ethical advice and are only meant to give you a starting point for gathering information about AI policy and regulations to consider.